 In this article

-How To Check Video Frame Rate in Premiere Pro
+How to Check a Video's Current Frame Rate in Premiere Pro

 Before we teach you how to change a video's frame rate in Premiere Pro, let's first make sure you know how to check.
 Maybe you don't need to modify the video because it is already in the correct setting.